BetaAI focus companion for builders.

 Recall brings you back.
 One tap, not forty clicks.

-Recall does not ask you to set anything up.
+No setup.
 It quietly follows the shape of your work and re-stitches the thread when it starts to fray.

 01Capture

-It captures context without the noise.
+Context, without the noise.

 Quiet snapshots of what's on your screen.
 Recall filters out the noise immediately.
 Only meaningful activity survives.